hritwizsri/Immortal/sales_data_prediction(rfm_model)/Readme.md

 Perform EDA to take out valuable/visual insights from the dataset.

-Using Using Advanced Regression Techniques such as XGBRegressor , LinearRegression, RandomForestRegressor , DecisionTreeRegressor and
+Using Advanced Regression Techniques such as XGBRegressor , LinearRegression, RandomForestRegressor , DecisionTreeRegressor and

 Standard Library like Pandas, Numpy, Seaborn, Matplotlib and Scaling from StandardScaler.